micheleantonazzi/gibson-env-utilities/README.md

 ## Assets utilities
 GibsonAssetsUtilities defines useful methods for:
 * save and load assets files from disk
-* generate floor maps (and their metadata) starting from a wavefront file (*.obj).
+* generate 2D floor maps (and their metadata) starting from a wavefront file (*.obj).
 The map's metadata includes:
   * the origin's coordinates in pixel
   * the scale which indicates the real distance covered by a pixel

 ## Voronoi graph generator

 *VoronoiGraphGenerator* is a utility that generates a graph starting from environment maps (created with *AssetsUtilities* methods).
-Using this graph, it is possible to extract possible positions in the simulation world to collect data.
-To generate a graph, a world map is processed as follow:
+Using this graph, it is possible to extract possible positions in the simulated worlds to collect data.
+To generate a graph, a 2D map is processed as follow:

 * The map image is binarized using a thresholding procedure (the values between 0 and 250 are turned to 0)
 * The thresholded image is eroded and dilated in order to remove imperfections and smooth the edges